joelawm/College-Degree/README.md

 ###### Assignments
 1. Exam 1 Study Guide
-    - Goes throug
+    - Goes through Unicode and
 2. Exam 2 Study Guide
-    - Goes through
+    - Goes through Basic logic on a CPU and other logic components.
 3. Exam 3 Study Guide
-    - Goes through
+    - Goes through a system memory address and calculating speed and timings.
 4. Final Study Guide
-    - Goes through
+    - Goes through goes throught everything before but also USB and other interfaces.

 ## CSCI 465 : Enterprise Application Enviroments
 Instructor: Geoffrey Decker